uetke/website_content/blog/python/03_HDF5_python.rst

 Selective Reading from HDF5 files
 *********************************
-Depending on the type of user you are, probably the first advantage that you will notice when using HDF5 files is when you are reading data.
-We have seen that when you read a dataset you are not yet reading data from the disk, you are just creating a link to a specific location on the hard drive.
+So far we have seen that when we read a dataset we are not yet reading data from the disk, instead we are creating a link to a specific location on the hard drive.
 We can see what happens if, for example, we explicitly read the first 10 elements of a dataset:

 .. code-block:: python
    :hl_lines: 2